Lipschitz homotopy convergence of Alexandrov spaces II: Introduction

-\begin{thm} Under the same assumption as in Theorem \ref{thm:main}, let $E$ and $E'$ be extremal subsets of $M$ and $M'$, respectively, that are $C^{-1}$-close to each other.
+be extremal subsets that are $C^{-1}$-close via the Gromov--Hausdorff approximation between $M$ and $M'$.
 Then the Lipschitz homotopy approximations between $M$ and $M'$ can be chosen to respect $E$ and $E'$. \end{thm}

-Since a limit of extremal subsets is also extremal, the above situation naturally occurs under a convergence of Alexandrov spaces.
-Note that this theorem is independent of the previous one because any proper extremal subset is contained in a non-strained part of the ambient Alexandrov space.
+Since a limit of extremal subsets is also extremal (\cite[4.1.3]{Pet:sc}), the above situation naturally occurs under the convergence of Alexandrov spaces (although the limit Alexandrov space may have new extremal subsets).
+Note that Theorem \ref{thm:ext} is independent of the previous Theorem \ref{thm:isom} because any proper extremal subset is contained in the non-strained part of the ambient Alexandrov space.

 We will give two different proofs of Theorem \ref{thm:ext}.
-In the first proof the key fact is that any extremal subset is invariant under the gradient flows of semiconcave functions.
-Since the Lipschitz homotopies of Theorem \ref{thm:main} are given by such gradient flows, it turns out that they automatically preserve extremal subsets.
-The second proof is more general, which provides a way of deforming any given Lipschitz homotopy approximation to preserve an extremal subset.
-This uses a neighborhood deformation retraction to an extremal subset constructed by the first author \cite[1.5]{F:reg}.
+In the first proof, the key fact is that any extremal subset is invariant under the gradient flows of semiconcave functions.
+Since the Lipschitz homotopies of Theorem \ref{thm:main} are defined by gradient flows, it turns out that they automatically preserve extremal subsets.
+The second proof is more general, which provides a way to deform any Lipschitz homotopy approximation (not necessarily given by gradient flows) to preserve an extremal subset.
+This is done by using a neighborhood deformation retraction to an extremal subset constructed by the first author \cite[1.5]{F:reg}.

+\begin{rem} In Theorem \ref{thm:ext}, one can actually assert that the Lipschitz homotopy approximations between $M$ and $M'$ respect all nearby extremal subsets in $M$ and $M'$ simultaneously (the same is true for Perelman's stability theorem; see \cite[4.3]{HS} for instance).
+This is obvious from the first proof explained above, and also can be shown by multiple applications of the second proof. \end{rem}